rodeo1203/rodeo1203/README.md

-- 👋 Hi, I’m Adarsh
+-  Hi, I’m Adarsh
-- 👀 I’m interested in finance and trading
+-  I’m interested in finance and trading
-- 🌱 I’m currently learning financial engineering and quantitative methods
+-  I’m currently pursuing a master's in financial engineering at Cornell
-- 💞️ I’m looking to collaborate on quant trading and analytics projects
+-  I’m looking to collaborate on quant trading projects
-- 📫 Reach me on LinkedIn
+-  Reach me on LinkedIn

 <!---
 rodeo1203/rodeo1203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.